London Town (Wings album)

-History
+Background

 After the commercial success of 1976, with Wings at the Speed of Sound and the well received Wings Over the World tour, Wings' leader Paul McCartney planned on making 1977 a similar year.
 In February, Wings began recording sessions at Abbey Road Studios, which continued until the end of March.
 Wings recorded five songs there: "Girls' School", "Name and Address", "London Town", "Children, Children" and Linda McCartney's "B-Side to Seaside".
 The last was issued as the flip-side of the single "Seaside Woman" (issued under the name "Suzy and the Red Stripes").
-The initial plan that Wings would tour in the US once more was thwarted by Linda's discovery that she was pregnant with her and Paul's third child.
+The initial plan that Wings would tour in the US once more was thwarted by Linda's discovery that she was pregnant with her and Paul's fourth child.
 With the knowledge that they were not going to tour and had time at their disposal – and once again looking for different locales to record in – Wings found themselves moored on a yacht called Fair Carol in the Virgin Islands during the month of May where several new songs were recorded.
 Reflecting the nautical locale, the album's working title was Water Wings.

+Wings recorded eight tracks that would be included on London Town: “Cafe on the Left Bank”, “I’m Carrying”, “Deliver Your Children”, “I’ve Had Enough”, “With a Little Luck”, “Famous Groupies”, “Morse Moose and the Grey Goose” (the first section) and “Don’t Let It Bring You Down”.
+They also recorded “Find a Way Somehow”, written by Denny Laine, which had already been included on 1973 on his album Ahh… Laine!

+Some of the tracks were recorded on the upper deck of the boat, as assisant engineer Tom Anderson told author Luca Perasi.

 As Linda's pregnancy progressed, the band halted the sessions for the album, except for the recording of a new track called "Mull of Kintyre" that August and the completion of the already begun "Girls' School".
 The two songs were released as a single in late 1977 – Wings' only new release that year.

-Before the single's release came two defections from Wings: drummer Joe English had become homesick for America and returned home, and lead guitarist Jimmy McCulloch left Wings to join the Small Faces that September.
+Before the single's release came two defections from Wings: lead guitarist Jimmy McCulloch was expelled from of the band by McCartney and joined the Small Faces that September, and drummer Joe English had become homesick for America and returned home two months later.
 For the first time since 1973's Band on the Run, Wings were down to the core three of Paul, Linda and Denny Laine, as reflected on the picture sleeve of the single.

 In November, two months after the birth of the McCartneys' son James, and shortly after sessions for London Town resumed, the Scottish tribute "Mull of Kintyre" was released to enormous commercial success.
 The song became the UK's biggest-selling single, outstripping the Beatles' largest seller "She Loves You".
 Although it would be topped in 1984 by Band Aid's "Do They Know It's Christmas?", "Mull of Kintyre" still ranks as the UK's fourth biggest-selling single and the largest selling non-charity single.